About ICBC 2019

 [9/3/2018] ICBC 2019 is online.

 Special Interest Groups (SIGS).
-Call for Nomination of SIG Leaders
+Call for Volunteers for SIGs

 The Services Sector has account for 79.5% of the GDP of United States in 2016.
-The world's most services-oriented economy, with services sectors accounting for more than 90% of GDP.
-To rapidly respond to the changing economy, the Technical Activities Board at the Services Society (http://ServicesSociety.org/) has launched a selection procedure among our worldwide Services Innovations Community volunteers to elect Chairs for the newly created Special Interest Groups (SIGs).
+The world's most servicesoriented economy, with services sectors accounting for more than 90% of GDP.
+To rapidly respond to the changing economy, the Technical Activities Board at the Services Society (http://ServicesSociety.org/) has launched a selection procedure among our worldwide Services Computing community volunteers to contribute to the professional activities of the following 10 Special Interest Groups (SIGs).

 About the Services Society